Search results for:

 Multiple "_social media sites and blogs_" owned and operated by the Cable News Network (CNN) were "hacked" on Thursday, January 23rd by the Syrian Electronic Army (SEA) – a well-known activist group, according to an article published by The Hosting News.
 The report indicated that a number of the national broadcaster's social media outlets, including their "_Facebook account Politics' Facebook account, CNN Twitter pages_" and blog sites for the "_Political Ticker, The Lead, Security Clearance, The Situation Room and Crossfire_" were affected in the attack.

 According to the report, the SEA posted one statement on the CNN Twitter account which read, "_Syrian Electronic Army Was Here…Stop lying… All your reports are fake!_" – referring to their opinions that the media giant's views on Syria are biased.
 The article quoted another statement which was posted on Twitter as saying, "_Tonight, the #SEA decided to retaliate against #CNN's viciously lying reporting aimed at prolonging the suffering in #Syria._" CNN reported, according to the article, that all statements posted by the SEA were removed "_within minutes_" while confirming the security of all their sites.

-Successful hacking attacks against the Financial Times, Twitter, The New York Times, and the BBC have been credited to the Syrian Electronic Army, according to the article.
-The group recently took credit for successfully compromising "Microsoft's newly redesigned Office Blogs“, according to an associated article published by AdWeek.
+According to the article, successful hacking attacks against the Financial Times, Twitter, The New York Times, and the BBC have been credited to the Syrian Electronic Army.
+The group recently took credit for successfully compromising "Microsoft's newly redesigned Office Blogs, "according to an associated article published by Adweek.